caydenakins/generators-and-iterators-in-js-with-john-lindquist-community-notes/pre-organized-notes.md

 ## General Notes

-The cool thing here is that the generator features of Javascript, they clean up the syntax and give you a differnt more incise syntax to work with, it's just that it's hiding everything behind the ??????.
+The cool thing here is that the generator features of Javascript, they clean up the syntax and give you a different more incise syntax to work with, it's just that it's hiding everything behind the ??????.

 When you remove the iterator from an array, you can't loop through it.
 It